ooni/spec/nettests/ts-017-web-connectivity.md

 algorithm implemented by Web Connectivity and then proceed to explain extensions designed to collect additional information useful to characterize censorship.
 After that, we specify how OONI Probe should process Web Connectivity results, to determine whether the URL is accessible or there's blocking in place.
-(Keep in mind that the OONI backend is better positioned to determine blocking and accessibility given that it can cross compare with other measurements and apply fingerprints.)
+(Note that the OONI backend is better positioned to determine blocking and accessibility given that it can cross compare measurements and apply fingerprints.)

 ### The classic algorithm